Drama Curriculum

 • Put their skills into practice in Summer term, through exploration and devising a themed topic

-In Year 7 Drama students will start with introductory skills as students will arrive from KS2 with varying levels of dramatic experience.
+In Year 7 Drama pupils will start with introductory skills as pupils will arrive from KS2 with varying levels of dramatic experience.
 They will participate in group activities to support confidence building with their peers and on stage.
 They will be working towards being able to complete the following skills:

 • Group work – Contribution, Directing, Supportive, teamwork.